contactsunny/QuickSort/README.md

 ---

-Since the left sub-array has only one element, it'll be returned as is.
+Since the left sub-array has only one element, it will be returned as is.

 ---